spadger/simple-config/README.md

 </serviceSettings>
 ```

-We could now write a disproportionately large ConfigurationSection, or a some boilerplat code, or we could just call this:
+We could now write a disproportionately large ConfigurationSection, or a some boilerplate code, or we could just call this:

 ```C#
 var settings = (ServiceSettings)(dynamic)ConfigurationManager.GetSection("serviceSettings");